CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Task 3: Use Copilot to generate and visualize financial projections

+In this task, you will learn how to use **Copilot** to generate and visualize financial projections, enabling you to create charts, tables, and forecasts for business planning and decision-making.

 1. In OneDrive, use the **(+)** button to add a new **Excel workbook**.
 Then change the name of the workbook to `Financial Projections`.
 1. In the Copilot pane, enter the following prompt: